 - Select the Sort method for ascending or descending.

-- Choose the Column selection method.
-This can be based on the largest, last, or a specified column.
-If you only have a single column, this can be left as default.
+- Choose the Column/Row selection method.
+This can be based on the largest, last, or a specified column/row.

 - OPTIONAL: The Never exclude from sort field can be used when the rule automatically sorts a category that shouldn't be sorted.
-For example, if you have the word Others in your row label, adding Others to this field will ensure it is not mistaken for an Other/Specify option and left at the bottom of the table.
+For example, if you have the word Others in your row/column label, adding Others to this field will ensure it is not mistaken for an Other/Specify option and left at the bottom or right of the table.
 This text is not case-sensitive.

 - Press OK.